Frequently Asked Questions

 What types of educational loans qualify for loan repayment?

-A CHSC awardee receives loan repayment funding that is applied to the principal, interest, and related expenses of outstanding student loans for undergraduate or graduate education expenses related to the awardee’s current health care professional licensure.
+CHSC awardees receive loan repayment funding that is applied to the principal, interest, and related expenses of outstanding student loans for undergraduate or graduate education expenses related to the awardee’s current health care professional licensure.

 Loans that do not qualify for loan repayment include, but are not limited to:

-• Loans not obtained from a government entity or private student loan lending institution.
+Loans not obtained from a U.S. government entity or private student loan lending institution.
 Most loans made by private foundations to individuals are not eligible for repayment.

 How do I apply for the CHSC loan repayment program?